wp-plugins/embad/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-The plugin integrates your website with embAD. [embAD](http://www.embad.com) is an awesome & simple service that helps website owners to embed ads into their website.
+The plugin integrates your website with embAD. embAD is an awesome & simple service that helps website owners to embed ads into their website.
-And manage the advertisements placement with ease and simplicity.

 == Description ==

-Embed and control ads in your site using a powerful drag & drop interface.
+Embed and control ads in your site using a powerful drag & drop interface , manage the advertisements in your site  with simplicity and ease.

 Don't know what is embAd?
 Check out our [video](http://youtu.be/BPb7m9cKk5U) or try it yourself in our [demo page](http://www.embad.com/Demo_Page).